 |Estranged Students||Students under the age of 25 who no longer have the support of their family due to a breakdown in their relationship which has led to ceased contact.
 Students who are estranged have no communicative relationship with any parent, and often their wider family networks as well.||Confirmation of your circumstances via your Student Finance assessment, or a letter from a professional who is aware of your family circumstances.|

 |Independent/ Unsupported Students||If you don’t fit into any of the categories above but would like to discuss what non-financial support we can offer, please get in touch to discuss your requirements.||Please contact us.|

 We have a dedicated team who can help you find the support you need if you are encountering any problems:

 - Teleri Lewis, Widening Participation Manager, is your point of contact before you arrive at Aberystwyth University - from completing your UCAS form, to visiting the University, to arriving for Big Welcome Week at the start of term – email@example.com

 - George Jones, Senior Student Adviser - can help if you need assistance completing your Student Finance application – firstname.lastname@example.org / 01970 621761

-- Doug Kerr, Signpost Mentor and Care Leaver Co-ordinator – and his team will be pleased to support you throughout your student journey once you have registered as a student with us – email@example.com / 01970 621761
+- We are in the process of employing a Signpost Mentor and Care Leaver Co-ordinator – their name will be published here in due course.
+The team will be pleased to support you throughout your student journey once you have registered as a student with us – email@example.com / 01970 621761

 Once your eligibility has been confirmed, you can access a range of provision to assist you throughout your time with us, including: